santisoler/scipy2024-pooch/README.md

 learning and not micromanaging file downloads.
 Shipping these data files along with the software is cumbersome, and make the packages larger than needed.
-Alternatively, they could be hosted in a different location, what introduces the need for an easy way to access them.
+Alternatively, they could be hosted in a different location, which introduces the need for an easy way to access them.

-[Pooch][pooch] is a slim pure-Python library that allows to download and cache files from the web.
+[Pooch][pooch] is a slim pure-Python library that allows you to download and cache files from the web.
-It was specifically designed to provide package managers an easy way to make their sample datasets available to their users, while also providing extra features that makes it useful in may other scenarios.
+It was specifically designed to provide package developers an easy way to make their sample datasets available to their users, while also providing extra features that makes it useful in many other scenarios.

 With the [`pooch.retrieve()`][pooch.retrieve] function we can download a file